EIN (Employer Identification Number)

 For example:

-Many people jump into creating an LLC thinking it's a "click, click, and done" thing.
+Many people jump into creating an LLC thinking it's a simple "click, click, and done."
+But without prior training, it will take you weeks (or months) to understand:

 And there's more: